nonokangwei/Stable-Diffusion-on-GCP/README.md

 ```
 kubectl apply -f ./Stable-Diffusion-UI-Novel/kubernetes/hpa.yaml
 ```
-Note: if in GKE clsuter that enable GPU timesharing feature gate, please using the hpa-timeshare.yaml, before deployment, substitude the GKE_CLUSTER_ANME in the file.
+Note: if in GKE clsuter that enable GPU timesharing feature gate, please using the hpa-timeshare.yaml, before deployment, substitude the GKE_CLUSTER_NAME in the file.

 ## Other notes
 ### About multi users/session